 But before reaching this bastion I came across one more bastion. which has the usual windows and circular construction.

+Moving forward from here I made my way to the white structure perched on the northern bastion.
 The spiral stairs take you to the top.Its quite sad to see lots of graffiti on the walls, How I wish people start respecting their heritage.

 Upon reaching the top of this bastion I could see the whole fort and the most prominent thing was the multi branch Palm tree...wow must be one of its kind.